AbonyiXavier/E-wallet-backend/README.md

 - sign in
 - Change password
 - fund wallet using PAYSTACK API
-- transfer or gift walllet
+- transfer or gift money from walllet
 - user profile

 # Getting Started